DynaMoHack/DynaHack/doc/build-osx.md

-Compiling DynaHack on OS X
+Compiling DynaMoHack on OS X
 ==========================